cgalab/genpoly-rpg/README.md

     rpg --cluster 30 --algo 2opt --format line --output rpg --seed 10 --holes 2

 This command will cause a multiply-connected polygon with 30 vertices and with two holes to be written to the output file "rpg.line".
+Please note that the code might end up with fewer holes than requested by the user.

 Permissible input files contain the number of input points in the first line.
 All other lines contain pairs of x-coordinates and y-coordinates, with